CuteOne/BadRotations/README.md

 ## Profile Status

-Raiable means if its good to raid with.
+Raidable means if its good to raid with.
 * :white_check_mark: - works good
 * :x: - should not be used in raid
 * :heavy_check_mark: - has basic rotation, but not optimal for serious raiding